-At the level of initiatives, in March 2022, the creation of the Offshore Coalition for Energy and Nature' in the Mediterranean (MED OCEaN)94 was announced, an initiative driven by the Renewables Grid Initiative (RGI).
+At the level of initiatives, on 28 September 2023, the Offshore Coalition for Energy and Nature' in the Mediterranean (Med OCEaN) was officially launched, an initiative driven by the Renewables Grid Initiative (RGI) and the World Wildlife Fund (WWF), among others.
 The coalition involves the transmission agents and operators of the Spanish, French and Italian electricity systems (Red Eléctrica de España, RTE and Terna, respectively), together with NGOs and the wind industry, with the aim to promote the sustainable expansion of offshore wind and the necessary development of the grid to make it possible.
+Its work aims to support an integrated planning of offshore wind energy and nature in Maritime Spatial Plans.
+Additionally, Med OCEaN will bridge knowledge gaps, track developments and assess the impacts and effectiveness of biodiversity measures in the offshore wind sector and grid infrastructure, while also exploring innovative solutions 107.

-Concerning projects, on 14-15 September 2022, in Rabat (Morocco), the EMFF-funded MSP-MED project organised a Technical Workshop on MSP and specific sectors95, with a specific focus on marine renewable energies and aquaculture, with the aim to foster collaboration and networking and share technical knowledge, experiences and tools96.
+Concerning transnational projects on the topic of marine renewable energy, on 14-15 September 2022, in Rabat (Morocco), the EMFF-funded MSP-MED project organised a Technical Workshop on MSP and specific sectors 108, with a specific focus on marine renewable energies and aquaculture, with the aim to foster collaboration and networking and share technical knowledge, experiences and tools 109.
 Discussions on MRE explored how the sector has been integrated in MSP (if so), its conflicts with other uses and its impacts on the marine environment.

-Moreover, in the framework of the Interreg MED project "Blue Growth Community" project, Plan Bleu and UNEP/MAP developed in 2022 an in-depth study on the status and the potential for development of Marine Renewable Energy in the Mediterranean97.
+Moreover, in the framework of the Interreg MED project "Blue Growth Community" project, Plan Bleu and UNEP/MAP developed in 2022 an in-depth study on the status and the potential for development of Marine Renewable Energy in the Mediterranean.